citrineos/citrineos.github.io/docs/core-concepts/architecture.md

 - `@AsHandler`:Defines a method as an OCPP call handler that listens for specific OCPP messages types from the message broker.
 - `@AsMessageEndpoint`: Defines a method as a Fastify-exposed API endpoint that takes in HTTP requests that are sent to a charging station.
-- `@AsDataEndpoint`: Defines a method as a Fastify-exposed API endpoint that exposes CRUD functionality for entities defined in the 01_Data package.
+- `@AsDataEndpoint`: Defines a method as a Fastify-exposed API endpoint that exposes CRUD functionality for entities defined in the core package.

 ### Modules